 What is a barium enema?

-The colon, also called the large intestine or large bowel, is a long, hollow organ in your abdomen that plays an important role in digestion by removing water from digested material and forming feces.
-A barium enema can help your doctor find the reason for unexplained intestinal symptoms you may be having, such as changes in your bowel movements, abdominal pain, or rectal bleeding.
+A barium enema is an X-ray procedure that examines your colon.
+The colon, also called the large intestine, is a long, hollow organ in your abdomen.
+It removes water from digested material and forms feces.
+A barium enema helps diagnose intestinal symptoms, such as changes in bowel movements, abdominal pain, or rectal bleeding.

 Why is a barium enema performed?

-- Abnormal changes in your bowel movements, such as chronic constipation or diarrhea
+Abnormal changes in your bowel movements, such as chronic constipation or diarrhea

-- Bleeding symptoms, such as rectal bleeding, bloody stool, or black, tarry feces.
+Bleeding symptoms, such as rectal bleeding, bloody stool, or black, tarry feces.
 Potential causes of such bleeding include colon cancer and intestinal inflammation or damage.

 Colon cancer.
 A barium enema can identify abnormal growths, polyps, and masses in the intestines.

-- Colon polyps, abnormal growths in the large intestine that can become cancerous
+Colon polyps, abnormal growths in the large intestine that can become cancerous

 Diverticulosis and diverticulitis, intestinal pockets that can develop over time and become infected

 - Inflammatory bowel disease, which includes ulcerative colitis and Crohn's disease

-- Irritable bowel syndrome (IBS).
+Irritable bowel syndrome (IBS).
 A barium enema may be used to rule out other causes of IBS symptoms, such as a blockage in your intestines.

-- Unexplained weight loss if the underlying cause has not been found through less invasive testing
+Unexplained weight loss, if the underlying cause has not been found through less invasive testing

 How is a barium enema performed?

-- You will dress in a patient gown and lie on an examination table.
+You will dress in a patient gown and lie on an examination table.

-- The radiologic technologist will take a series of painless X-ray pictures.
+The radiologic technologist will take a series of painless X-ray pictures.
 You will be repositioned as needed to get pictures of different areas of the colon.